Advocacy & Policy

 NAEA Position Statement on Freedom of Speech Through Visual Expression

 Open communication is essential to the preservation of a free democratic society and a creative culture.
-The visual, performing, and literary arts are among our most effective instruments of freedom.
-They are powerful means for expressing ideas and feelings, responding to social justice issues and current events, envisioning new possibilities for humankind, problem solving, and improving human life.
+The Arts are among our most effective instruments of freedom.
+They are powerful means for expressing ideas, feelings, responding to social justice issues and current events, envisioning new possibilities for humankind, problem-solving, and improving human life.

 As the professional association for visual art educators, NAEA supports the following: